csgillespie/efficientR/main.md

 ### Reading R source code

 R is open source.
-This means that we view the underlying source code and examine any function.
+This means that we can view the underlying source code and examine any function.
 Of course the code is complex, and diving straight into the source code won't help that much.
-However, watching to the github R source code [mirror](https://github.com/wch/r-source/) will allow you to monitor small changes that occur.
+However, watching the GitHub R source code [mirror](https://github.com/wch/r-source/) will allow you to monitor small changes that occur.
 This gives a nice entry point into a complex code base.
 Likewise, examining the source of small functions, such as `NCOL` is informative, e.g.